 a Power house of cake – the cake junction

 If you wander down The Old High Street in Folkestone, you will come across the most amazing window display of cake.
 Cakes with flowers, cakes with characters on, cakes that look like The Grinch, cakes of wildlife and wonder.
-Zoe Spiers is the mastermind behind these wonderful creations.
+Zoe Spiers is the mastermind behind these wonderful creations and Folkelife went along to taste the goods.

 Baking from the heart